 The problem is the company didn’t take this step until 2018 – nearly 50 years after Terumo BCT first opened the Lakewood facility as alleged in the complaint.
 It is very likely EtO emissions were unacceptably high for decades, endangering the entire Lakewood community in the process.

 As much of a risk at EtO exposure could be for adults, it could be even more pronounced for children.
 The reason, according to researchers, is because EtO affects DNA – children who are still developing are at a greater danger as a result.

 Since their cells divide faster, the chances they’ll develop cancer are higher.
 A person’s risk of cancer after a single year of exposure to EtO will be more if that exposure took place when they were a child.

-Terumo continues to operate and continues to spew unacceptable levels of EtO into the atmosphere.
-As recently as August 2022, the EPA released a new report on the ambient air around Terumo and found the levels of EtO continue to be much higher than the acceptable risk.
+Terumo continues to operate and release of EtO into the atmosphere.
+As recently as August 2022, the EPA released a new report on the risk levels around Terumo based on Terumo’s own EPA reporting and found the levels of EtO continue to be higher than the acceptable risk.

 Only civil justice attorneys like Zaner Harden law can hold Terumo accountable and stop the company from continuing to endanger the community.
 An ethylene oxide attorney with Zaner Harden Law is ready to tell you more about how we may be able to help if your cancer diagnosis can be linked to EtO exposure.
 Schedule a free case review by contacting us online or calling 720-594-6256.